Today is International Stuttering Awareness Day. Spinoff staff writer Sam Brooks has a stutter; this is what it’s like.

 I don’t want to get to an item on the menu and not be able to say it.
 I don’t want to have to order something I don’t want just because it’ll be easier to say it.
 I don’t want a queue to form behind me.
 I don’t want the person serving me to think I’m anything less than normal.

 I know places around my flat where I can do that.
-I know where I can just point; or the person knows me well enough that I have a usual order; I know where I won’t have to make a complicated order.
+I know where I can just point, or the person knows me well enough that I have a usual order, or where the menu is so simple I only have to say a few words.

-Sometimes this means I can’t have Zambrero or Subway; where you need to speak for every single ingredient you have.
+Sometimes this means I can’t have Zambrero or Subway, where you need to speak for every single ingredient you have.
 But sometimes I really want that.
-(More Zambrero than Subway, because the last time I went to Subway was when the BNZ banks went down for like a night and I ordered a sub and then couldn’t pay for it with my card and now I’m far too embarrassed to go back there.)

 It is my cross, my tiny made-of-fake-wood cross, to bear.
 It’s something I have to think about.
 Sometimes I just don’t want somebody to think I’m less than, or anything other than, normal.

 I got through high school fairly unscathed, or no more or less scathed than any other person gets through high school.
 I got through university unscathed.
-I get through my day-to-day life without any events.
+I get through my day-to-day life unscathed too.
 Actually, that is not true.

-There are little micro-aggressions that I gloss over in my own brain because it’s nothing compared to what other people deal with.
-But let’s be real, this is a day for being real, and this is a piece for being real.
-It’s a rare occurrence when I can make an appointment over the phone without being hung up on.
+There are little micro-aggressions that I gloss over because it’s nothing compared to what other people deal with.
+But let’s be real: it’s a rare occurrence when I can make an appointment over the phone without being hung up on.
 About a year ago I tried to sort out some tickets overseas over the phone, and had to get a friend to ring up the ticket-sorting people and pretend to be me.

 This doesn’t bother me.
 Maybe it should.
 It’s an adjustment I’ve made to my life – chosen to make to my life, not had to make – to make life easier for other people, and myself.